-Dreaming of an Italian vacation?
-There are 20 regions and over 58 UNESCO World Heritage Sites in the country.
+Are you dreaming of a vacation in Italy?
+The country has 20 regions and over 58 UNESCO World Heritage Sites.
 Italy is an ancient land that has left a powerful mark on the Western world.
 Its language, history, and varied wines and cuisine have shaped modern times.

 But there is more to Italy than just Rome.
 Florence is awash with Renaissance art and was the home of Da Vinci for a time.
 Florence gave the world modern banking.
 The Uffizi Gallery is a stunning collection of masterpieces including Michelangelo’s David and Brunelleschi’s Duomo.

 The historical Leaning Tower of Pisa and Venice’s canals are breathtaking sights.
 The cosmopolitan Milan is the center of the Italian fashion world.
 And don’t forget the Italian Riviera.
-Wake up to a traditional Italian breakfast of cappuccino and croissant while gazing at the blue waters and stunning coastlines of the central Mediterranean.
+Wake up to a traditional Italian breakfast of cappuccino and croissant while gazing at the central Mediterranean’s blue waters and stunning coastlines.

 So how do you fit all that Italy has to offer into a single vacation?
 One of the best ways to see and understand the vibrant culture and ancient history of this picturesque country is with a tour.
 But instead of you spending hours and hours researching the best Italy tour packages, we’ve done the work for you.